Lead Safe Community

 The City of Sanford is proactively developing a comprehensive inventory of the entire water distribution system, which includes more than 20,000 residential and commercial service lines.
 It is crucial for the City to continue developing its service line inventory to identify the materials used in all service lines, ensuring the timely detection and replacement of any lead components.
 Currently, the City is identifying many service lines as City ‘s contractor is replacing water meters.

 An interactive map with service line material information has been created by the City of Sanford.
 As the City completes its inventory of water service line materials, the information displayed on this map will be updated.
-The City’s current inventory of water service lines across the community can be viewed by entering your address in the following link _____________.
+The City’s current inventory of water service lines across the community can be viewed by entering your address in the interactive map here.

 You may contact a licensed plumber who can help you determine your service line material and seek out other potential sources of lead in your plumbing.
 If you take steps to identify your service line material, please contact the City of Sanford at utilitycustomerservice@sanfordfl.gov with that information.
 Your assistance will help us develop a full lead service line inventory, an important step in our continued commitment to protect our community.